giangalv/MIR_250_and_UR5_E/README.md

 You'll see:
 - The map dispayed in a new window
-- control instructions in the terminal
+- Control instructions in the terminal

 ### Step 3: Create Navigation Nodes
 1. **Add Nodes** (Left-click)